 Is ppm the same as mg/L on a water test?

-Does a higher ppm number always mean worse water?
+Does a higher ppm number mean worse water?